-Transport now generates a third of all UK carbon emissions, making it the largest contributing sector and road traffic emissions are 90% of that contribution.
+Transport now generates a third of all UK carbon emissions, making it the largest contributing sector.
+Road traffic emissions are 90 per cent of that contribution.
 Whilst all other sectors' emissions are reducing, transport's is increasing.

-We are already experiencing the climate effects of fires, storms and floods in the UK and around the world.
+We are already experiencing the climate effects of rising sea levels, coastal erosion, fires, storms and floods in the UK and around the world.
 Continuing with 'business as usual' would mean we are headed for catastrophic climate impacts.